ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 To publish the latest development box which has been built by BuildBot, run ``admin/publish-dev-box``.
 This should be done whenever there is a change to the development box.
-TODO Change the Vagrantfile to look at S3.

 TODO The script should load http://build.clusterhq.com/results/vagrant/master/flocker-dev.json

 Testing